foqueiroz/arcdocs.github.io/book/software/libraries/tau.md

-# Tau
+# TAU

 TAU Performance System&reg; is a portable profiling and tracing toolkit for performance analysis of parallel programs written in Fortran, C, C++, UPC, Java, Python.

-Read more about tau on their [website](https://www.cs.uoregon.edu/research/tau/home.php).
+Read more about TAU on their [website](https://www.cs.uoregon.edu/research/tau/home.php).

-## The tau module on the HPC
+## The TAU module on the HPC

-The tau module can be loaded into your environment with the following command:
+The TAU module can be loaded into your environment with the following command:

 ```bash
 $ module add tau
 ```

-The tau module is available on ARC3 and ARC4:
+The TAU module is available on ARC3:

 ```{list-table}
 :header-rows: 1